CLOSED TODAY OPEN TOMORROW AT: 10:00.

 Sharks are the prehistoric predators of the sea, thriving in our oceans for millions of years.
-They come in many different shapes and sizes, some reaching sizes as long as a bus and others small enough to fit in your pocket!
+They come in many different shapes and sizes, with some species being as long as a bus, while others are more pocket-sized.

-All sharks have four traits in common which define them as a species.
+All sharks have four traits in common, which help define them as a species and allow us to easily spot them.

-Bendy Bones – Sharks don’t have a skeleton made of bones, but instead are made of cartilage (the same stuff that’s in our ears and noses).
+• Bendy bones: Sharks don’t have a skeleton made of bones.
+Instead, their insides are made of cartilage (the same stuff that’s in our ears and noses).
 Cartilage is strong but flexible, making sharks agile swimmers!

-Glorious Gills – Most other fish have just one gill slit protected by a gill cover.
-Sharks have no cover and have five, six or seven gill slits.
+• Glorious gills: Most other fish have just one gill slit protected by a gill cover.
+Sharks have around five to seven gills, although they have no gill cover to protect them.
 The more gill slits a shark has, the deeper in the ocean it likes to live.

-Sharp Skin – Shark skin is not scaled but made of thousands of tiny teeth.
-These teeth are called denticals and decrease drag and turbulence while a shark swims, making them stealthy hunters!
+• Sharp skin: Shark skin is not scaled but made of thousands of tiny teeth called denticles.
+Their sharp skin decreases drag and turbulence while a shark swims, making them stealthy hunters!

 Sharks at Bristol Aquarium